Privacy Notice for Parents and Carers

 Why do we collect and use your information?

-Old Palace Primary School has the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, the LA (Local Authority) or the DfE (Department for Education.)
+Old Palace Primary School has the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, your LA (Local Authority) or the DfE (Department for Education).

 We collect and use personal data in order to meet our legal requirements and legitimate interests as set out in the GDPR (General Data Protection Regulations) and UK law, including the following:

-Regulation 5 of The Education (Information About Individual Pupils) (England)
+- Regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.

 In accordance with the above, the personal data of pupils and their families is collected and used for the following reasons: